 To associate a name pattern with the distributed configuration file type

-- Open the IDE Settings and click File Types.
+- Open the Settings/Preferences and click File Types.

 - In the File Types page that opens, select Apache config files from the Recognized File Types list.

-- In the Registered Patterns area, click the Add button.
+- In the Registered Patterns area, click .

 - In the Add wildcard dialog box that opens, specify the pattern that defines the extensions of your distributed configuration files.